Josu2506/JosuBot/README.md

 # JosuBot
-JosuBot Ready and already doing stupid thing on discord!
+JosuBot is ready and already doing stupid thing on discord!
 Yeaaaah.
 Mission accomplished!